-Students who site the exam will receive a course report in the same for as other Board developed courses.
+Students who sit the examination will receive a course report similarly to other Board Developed Courses.
 Each student will be placed into one of six performance bands.
 A performance description associated with each band will summarise the attainments typically demonstrated by students.
-These performance descriptions refer to exam performance only and will not seek to describe achievement of industry competencies assessed through competency-based assessment.
+These performance descriptions refer to examination performance only and will not seek to describe achievement of industry competencies assessed through competency-based assessment.

 Students undertaking the 240 courses are automatically enrolled in the HSC Examination.
-Any student who does not wish to sit for the HSC external Examination must contact the VET Coordinator at the school during their HSC year.
+Any student who does not wish to sit for the HSC external examination must contact the VET Coordinator at the school during their HSC year.
 Students and their parents/caregivers will need to complete the appropriate form and the VET coordinator will notify NESA.

-The external exam only may contribute to the calculation of the student's ATAR.
-Withdrawal from the exam does not affect requirements for completing the VET course satisfactorily for the HSC.
-If a student has satisfactorily completed the VET course, but has not undertaken the external exam, the student will have the VET subject listed on their HSC, but there will be no exam mark and the VET course will not contribute to the calculation of their ATAR.
+The external examination only may contribute to the calculation of the student's ATAR.
+Withdrawal from the examination does not affect requirements for completing the VET course satisfactorily for the HSC.
+If a student has satisfactorily completed the VET course, but has not undertaken the external examination, the student will have the VET subject listed on their HSC, but there will be no examination mark and the VET course will not contribute to the calculation of their ATAR.